nikfedorov/onlyfans-scraper/README.md

 This script automatically reruns the test suite whenever you change any application code.

-To learn more visit [PHPUnit watcher github page](https://github.com/spatie/phpunit-watcher).
+To learn more about it visit [PHPUnit watcher github page](https://github.com/spatie/phpunit-watcher).